-Admitted early entry students should take part in all admission activities for admitted applicants to learn more about what UB Law has to offer.
-This includes class visits, tours and special events.
+Admitted early entry students should take part in all admission activities for admitted applicants to learn more about what UBalt Law has to offer.
+This includes class visits, tours, and special events.

 Early entry students pay law school tuition rates except as noted above.

 Upon successful completion of 30 law school credits, the credits earned will be counted towards the JD degree and the undergraduate degree.
 The JD credits will transfer back to the undergraduate institution.
 Students must request that a law school transcript be sent to their undergraduate institution.
 Students must also complete a graduation application for the undergraduate degree to be conferred.
 Students are then required to submit a transcript from the undergraduate institution indicating that a bachelor’s degree has been conferred.